GameMakerDiscord/about/README.md

 **Submissions must be made to Sidorakh via a DM on Discord.** The easiest way to get in touch is to **join our server** (https://discord.gg/By6u9pC).
 Once you have sent your submission directly to Sidorakh, **we will review the submission**, and one of three things will happen:

-:one: **The submission is declined** because it doesn't fit with the guidelines or checklist, or isn't a good fit for this GitHub organisation overall.
+1. **The submission is declined** because it doesn't fit with the guidelines or checklist, or isn't a good fit for this GitHub organisation overall.

-:two: **Modifications to the submission are requested.** This would happen when a submission is a good fit for the GitHub, but doesn't meet the guidelines.
+2. **Modifications to the submission are requested.** This would happen when a submission is a good fit for the GitHub, but doesn't meet the guidelines.

-:three: **The submission is accepted** and you will be allowed to **transfer the repo** to the GitHub organisation.
+3. **The submission is accepted** and you will be allowed to **transfer the repo** to the GitHub organisation.

 If that was a little hard to follow, don't worry, we have a **handy flowchart** at the bottom of this document.